Minestrone Soup with Orzo and Kale

 Instructions

-• Heat a heavy soup pot over medium-high heat and add olive oil.
-To the pot add onion, carrots, celery, and chopped pancetta; cook until soft and beginning to brown.
+• Heat a heavy-bottomed soup pot over medium-high heat and add olive oil.
+To the pot, add onion, carrots, celery, and chopped pancetta; cook until soft and beginning to brown.
 Then stir in tomatoes (or 2 fresh, chopped tomatoes) and garlic; sauté for 4 to 5 minutes.

-• Then add the chopped cabbage, kale, potatoes, and butternut squash; sauté for 2 minutes.
-Pour in the stock plus 2 cups of water.
-Bring to a boil then reduce the heat to maintain a simmer.
-Cook until the vegetables are soft; about 20 minutes.
+• Stir in the stock plus 2 cups of water.
+Bring to a boil, then reduce the heat to maintain a simmer.
+Cook until the vegetables are soft, about 15 minutes.
 Season with salt and pepper to taste.

-• Once the vegetables are cooked and soft, add the drained canned beans and orzo pasta.
-Cook until the pasta is soft; about 7 minutes.
-Add additional water or broth if necessary to achieve consistency.
+• Add the drained canned beans and orzo pasta.
+Cook until the pasta is soft, about 7 minutes.
+Add more water or broth as needed to achieve consistency.

 • Serve with a drizzle of extra virgin olive oil and grated Parmigiano-Reggiano cheese.
 A slice of beautiful Italian bread is also delicious!